 Penelec has launched the Multifamily Program for Common Areas using SAIC to administer this program.
 SAIC is responsible for marketing to multifamily buildings property managers/owners by conducting direct contact with these customers, email solicitations and using Penelec account representative leads.
 SAIC is also marketing this program through trade allies - e.g., electrical contractors - and by targeting different associations of property owners and managers.
-The Companies have hired PowerDirect to administer a Multifamily Program for Tenant Areas.
+The Companies have hired PowerDirect (PD) to administer a Multifamily Program for Tenant Areas.
 PD completed necessary upfront work to identify multifamily properties in the Companies' service territories and have contacted property managers and provided information about the program.
-PD plans to ship out energy conservation kits by mid-Jan.
-2011 to properties that have agreed to participate in this program.
+Beginning in January through March, PD shipped energy conservation kits to properties that agreed to participate in the program.
+Starting in Apr through present, PD is working with property managers having received kits to gather pertinent information needed for program evaluation.